michael-w-williams/demos/2018/cli01/ref/fn-deploy.md

 $ fn deploy

 DEVELOPMENT COMMANDS
-  fn deploy -   Deploys a function to the functions server. (bumps, build, pushes and updates route)
+  fn deploy -   Deploys a function to the functions server (bumps, build, pushes and updates route).

 USAGE
-  fn deploy [global options]  [command options]
+  fn [global options] deploy [command options] [function-subdirectory]

 DESCRIPTION
-  This is the description
+  This command deploys one or all (--all) functions to the function server.

 COMMAND OPTIONS
   --app value                     App name to deploy to